amore-upf/manynames/README.md

 The R-scripts can be used to view a subset of MN-images together with the respective name annotations. **`showExample.r`** can be used to recreate the example image above. **`functions_showExample.r`** contains custom functions to extract and format the data from ManyNames to create this figure.

 ## Version history
-* **version 2.11**: Added bounding box coordinates for ManyNames image versions.
+* **version 2.1.1**: Added bounding box coordinates for ManyNames image versions.
 Updated image links to new domain: manynames.upf.edu

-* **version 2.1**: Corrections to topname and domain definitions, inclusion of singleton responses (for details see [release notes](https://github.com/amore-upf/manynames/release_notes_v2.1.md))
+* **version 2.1**: Corrections to topname and domain definitions, inclusion of some singleton responses (for details see [release notes](https://github.com/amore-upf/manynames/blob/master/release_notes_v2.1.md)

 * **version 2.0**: Integration of name verification data (for details see [Silberer, Zarrieß, Westera, & Boleda, 2020](https://aclanthology.org/2020.coling-main.172/))